85ip9gh/cube-store-application/README.md

 - Website loads images much, much faster and feels extremely responsive when changing categories.
     - Will implement lazy loading in images so that the images are loaded even faster
 - Will implement in the AWS server as well, just need to change localhost to the ip address of the AWS vm
+- Website is up and images load almost instantaneously, much better QoL and feel